ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 The following example illustrates a hypothetical Passport Model solution that uses nonces instead of timestamps.
-Compared to the timestamp-based example, it requires an extra round trip time to retrieve a nonce, and requires that the Verifier and Relying Party track state to remember the nonce for some period of time.
+Compared to the timestamp-based example, it requires an extra round trip to retrieve a nonce, and requires that the Verifier and Relying Party track state to remember the nonce for some period of time.